Tully Blanchard: Personal life

 Blanchard was first married on May 7, 1978, to Elizabeth Diane Boyles in Bexar County, Texas.
-However, the marriage was brief and ended in divorce on June 30, 1980.
+However, the marriage ended in divorce on June 30, 1980.

 Blanchard later married Courtney Shattuck.
 Together, they have four children: Taylor, Tanner, Tessa and Tally.
 They later divorced with Courtney marrying another former wrestler, Magnum T. A., in March 2005.
 He says it took him twenty years to come to terms with his and his wife's falling-out and his relatively sparse presence in his children's lives.
-Tessa Blanchard, one of Blanchard's daughters, has followed in her father's footsteps to become a professional wrestler.

 Blanchard became a born-again Christian on November 13, 1989.
 He currently has a prison ministry, where he preaches to inmates.
 In 2010 Tully Blanchard joined International Network of Prison Ministries, where he serves on the Board of Advisers.